• Home

 WWF reports humanity is wiping out global wildlife.
 Lori begins with a shocking report from World Wildlife Fund, which demonstrates that humanity has wiped out 60% of all wild animal life on earth since 1970.
 Peter and Lori then continue with other news, including President Trump’s signing of much appreciated legislation to continue funding NOAA’s […]

-Filed Under: 2018 Show Archive, Animal rights, Cats, Dogs, Extinction, General Information, News Tagged With: Police, Pets, cats, Law, Wild animals, Dogs
+Filed Under: 2018 Show Archive, Animal rights, Cats, Dogs, Extinction, General Information, News Tagged With: Pets, Police, Law, cats, Wild animals, Dogs

 Animals Today October 27, 2018.
 Who gets to keep the dog after a breakup?
 Idaho Fish and Game Commissioner Resigns Amid Criticism